Kim Severson

-Kim Marie Severson (born September 12, 1961, in Eau Claire, Wisconsin) is a reporter for The New York Times.
-She won a Pulitzer Prize for public service in 2018 as part of The New York Times coverage of sexual harassment and abuse and is a four-time James Beard award–winner for food writing.
+Kim Marie Severson (born September 12, 1961) is a reporter for The New York Times.
+She won a Pulitzer Prize for Public Service in 2018 as part of The New York Times coverage of sexual harassment and abuse and is a four-time James Beard award–winner for food writing.
 Severson has published multiple cookbooks and a cooking themed memoir.

 Severson wrote for the Anchorage Daily News 1991–1998 as a features writer.
 She wrote for the San Francisco Chronicle's food section from 1999 to 2004.
 She joined the New York Times in 2004.
-Severson covered sexual harassment in the restaurant industry for the New York Times; the paper received the 2018 Pulitzer Price for Public Service for coverage on sexual harassment.
+Severson covered sexual harassment in the restaurant industry for the New York Times; the paper received the 2018 Pulitzer Prize for Public Service for coverage on sexual harassment.

 Biography

 Severson worked for the Anchorage Daily News from 1991 to 1998 as a features writer.
 Severson wrote for the San Francisco Chronicle's food section around 1999–2005.
 She joined The New York Times in 2004.
 In 2010, she became the Atlanta bureau chief for the Times.
 In 2014, she joined the Times's new digital cooking initiative and began reporting on national food news and trends.

 At present, Severson's New York Times author profile says that Severson reports on national food news and culture, and contributes to NYT Cooking.

 Severson's most recent book, Cook Fight, was co-authored with Julia Moskin, a New York Times food writer, and was published by Ecco Press, an imprint of HarperCollins, in 2012.
 Her memoir, Spoon Fed: How Eight Cooks Saved My Life, was published by Riverhead Press on April 15, 2010.
 A new edition of her first cookbook, The New Alaska Cookbook, came out in June 2009.
 Her first book, The Trans Fat Solution: Cooking and Shopping to Eliminate the Deadliest Fat from Your Diet, was published by Ten Speed Press in 2003.

 Severson served as vice-president of the National Gay and Lesbian Journalists Association.
 She has written about the economic and cultural impact of being a lesbian without the benefits of legal marriage.